OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Now that we have a functional and quick Vehicle assembly, we need to complete the problem by providing a way to simulate the acceleration and the EPA fuel economy estimates.
 The acceleration test requires an integration in time to match a specified velocity profile.
-In other words, the vehicle assembly need to be executed at each time step to produce the instantaneous acceleration.
+In other words, the vehicle assembly needs to be executed at each time step to produce the instantaneous acceleration.
 The EPA fuel economy tests are a bit more tricky, though they also require an integration in time.
 For these tests, the vehicle assembly must be executed while varying the throttle and